cparmet/trainingham/README.md

 ![Trainingham logo](https://s3.amazonaws.com/trainingham-s3/logo.jpg)

-Friends, are you tired of getting stuck in a sudden traffic jam at Framingham Center?
+Framing-Friends, are you tired of getting stuck in a sudden traffic jam at Framingham Center?

-Has a train delay made you late for your wedding, parole hearing, or blood draw at the Framingham Heart Study?
+Has a train delay made you late for a wedding, court date, or meeting at the Framingham Heart Study?

-This is Trainingham: the app that predicts the next times a commuter rail will jam up Framingham Center.
+I am Trainingham: the app that predicts the next times a commuter rail will jam up Framingham Center.

 --